 Apart from trench raids, the Brigade saw comparatively little action with 5 men killed and 54 wounded in their first month on the line.

 The Battle of the Somme

 The first major offensive the NZRB took part in was the Battle of the Somme fought between July and November 1916.
-The start date was brought forward to relieve French forces at Verdun and on the first day’s fighting there were almost 60,000 allied casualties including 19,240 dead.
+On the first day's fighting there were almost 60,000 allied casualties including 19,240 dead.

 The New Zealand Rifle Brigade entered the fray in the 3rd phase of the battle attacking trenches to the northwest of Flers and the High Wood outside the village.
 By the 18th September, after heavy fighting the Brigade achieved all of its mission objectives and was withdrawn to the Divisional Reserve.
 The Brigade played a further role in the renewed attacks from 25th September and was finally returned to camp around Armentiers in early October.
 During the offensive the NZRB suffered 59 dead with 1,441 wounded.
 A further 233 were listed as missing in action.

 The village of Messines occupied a ridge which commanded the area to the south of Ypres and this feature formed a strong point in the German defences.
 The British had been removed from here in the Autumn of 1914 and preparations were under way in 1916 to recapture the area in advance of a general offensive.
 Extensive training including the use of large scale models began well before the assault and mines were constructed out beneath No Man’s Land and under the German positions.